|

 - Ptolemaic Aspects

-- Sextile, square, trine, and opposition, defined by Ptolemy via the Pythogoean theory of musical harmony.
+- Sextile, square, trine, and opposition, defined by Ptolemy.
 He also allowed that planets could form the "corporeal conjunction", though this is technically not an aspect, but a conjunction.

 - Ptolemaic System